 In June 2016, the FDA strengthened the acute kidney injury (AKI) warning for Invokana.
 Kidney injury is a serious condition where the kidneys suddenly stop working and allow waste to build up in the body.
 According to the FDA, more than 100 people reported suffering kidney injury after taking Invokana or another SGLT2 drug, Farxiga, between March 2013 and October 2015.
 The agency says there may be more unreported cases.
 About half of reported cases occurred within one month of starting the drug.

-In some cases, AKI may not have symptoms, and healthcare providers may have to run some tests to diagnose it.
-The FDA recommends patient who have signs of kidney injury stop taking Invokana immediately.
+In some cases, AKI may not have symptoms, and health care providers may have to run some tests to diagnose it.

 In December 2015, the FDA warned that Invokana can increase the risk of serious or life-threatening blood infections (urosepsis) that started as UTIs.
 The agency identified 19 cases of blood infections and kidney infections (pyelonephritis) from March 2013 to October 2014.

-The FDA also required Johnson & Johnson to conduct post marketing studies and a clinical trial after initial study data showed a troubling increase in the risk of cardiovascular problems such as stroke, blood clots (thromboembolic events) and heart attacks.
-The CANVAS trial showed a 46 percent elevated risk for stroke in the first 30 days of treatment.
+The FDA also required Johnson & Johnson to conduct post-marketing studies and a clinical trial after initial study data showed a troubling increase in the risk of cardiovascular problems such as stroke, blood clots (thromboembolic events) and heart attacks.
+The Canagliflozin Cardiovascular Assessment Study (CANVAS) trial showed a 46 percent elevated risk for stroke in the first 30 days of treatment.

 In 2016, the FDA said it received reports of acute pancreatitis in patients taking Invokana and other SGLT2 inhibitors.
 Acute pancreatitis occurs when the pancreas, the organ responsible for making insulin, becomes inflamed and swollen.
 It can lead to serious health problems and death if untreated.
 Treatment for mild cases typically involves antibiotics.
 For more serious cases, doctors may hospitalize patients for emergency treatment.

-One case study from 2015 published in Therapeutics and Case Management by Dr. Mudit Chowdhary and colleagues treated a patient who reported to the ER after experiencing vomiting, pain and nausea for two days.
+One case study from 2015 by Dr. Mudit Chowdhary and colleagues was published in Therapeutics and Case Management.
+Dr. Chowdhary and his colleagues treated a patient who reported to the ER after experiencing vomiting, pain and nausea for two days.
 They concluded it was acute pancreatitis caused by Invokana.